 Burmillas remain playful into adulthood.
 They love their people, but they aren’t excessively demanding of attention.
 When a lap is available, though, the Burmilla is there.

+Trim the nails weekly.
+Wipe the corners of the eyes with a soft, damp cloth to remove any discharge.
+Use a separate area of the cloth for each eye so you don’t run the risk of spreading any infection.
 Check the ears weekly.
 If they look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a 50-50 mixture of cider vinegar and warm water.
 Avoid using cotton swabs, which can damage the interior of the ear.

+Keep the litter box spotlessly clean.
+Cats are very particular about bathroom hygiene.
 It’s a good idea to keep a Burmilla as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Burmillas who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

 Besides their sweet personalities, Burmillas stand out for their coats, which have a silver-white background color that is tipped or shaded with a contrasting color.
 In Burmillas with a tipped pattern, the color tips about 1/8 of the entire hair length and is evenly distributed, giving the coat a sparkling appearance.

+The silky coat can be shorthaired or longhaired.
+Longhairs may have ear tufts and a fully plumed tail.
 In all other respects, they look much like the European Burmese with a gently rounded head that tapers to a short, blunt wedge; medium-size to large ears with slightly rounded tips that tilt forward a bit; large eyes that can be any shade of green; and a medium-size body with slender legs, neat oval paws, and a tail that tapers to a rounded tip.